Velocidex/velociraptor-docs/content/docs/extending_vql/_index.md

 Remediation means to restore the network from a compromised state - Usually remove persistence, and clean up infected machines.
-Unlike traditional DFIR work that focuses on detection with minimal interferance of the endpoint, remediation aims to modify the endpoint in order to actively remove threats and harden the endpoint against future compromise.
+Unlike traditional DFIR work that focuses on detection with minimal interference of the endpoint, remediation aims to modify the endpoint in order to actively remove threats and harden the endpoint against future compromise.